ronlanla/cover-client-js/docs/tests-and-checks.md

 You can lint all Typescript code with `yarn lint-ts`.

-Th main linting rules are in [tslint.json](./tslint.json), and the linting rules for tests are in [tests/tslint.json](./tests/tslint.json).
+The main linting rules are in [tslint.json](./tslint.json), and the linting rules for tests are in [tests/tslint.json](./tests/tslint.json).

 ## Unit tests